TOURIST OFFICE OF LOURDES - Promotion service

-Water is omnipresent in Lourdes in the form of the River Gave, but above all with the water in the spring which Bernadette discovered on the 25th February 1858, the symbol of purification.
+Water is omnipresent in Lourdes in the form of the River Gave but, above all, with the water in the spring that Bernadette discovered on the 25th February 1858, the symbol of purification.
 An iconic part of any pilgrim’s visit to Lourdes, bathing in the pools is a significant spiritual experience.

 From April to October, a torchlight procession takes place every evening at 9 p.m.
 It is the most moving part of the day at Lourdes and an opportunity for prayer much valued by pilgrims and visitors to Lourdes.
 During the Christmas period, the torchlight procession takes the form of a rosary of burning torches in front of the Grotto of the Apparitions at 8.30 p.m.

 As Lourdes is a very cosmopolitan place, an International Mass is held for all pilgrims at Lourdes, every Wednesday and Sunday during the pilgrimage season (April to October), at 9.30am in the St. Pius X Basilica, also called the Underground Basilica.
 Mass is celebrated in six languages.

 Far from agitation, the "upper" city has kept its architecture of ancient times with its Bigorre houses.
 One can stroll through town on gently sloping streets while viewing the Bigorre slate roofs.
 The castle, an impressive fortress modified according to Vauban’s instructions, was successively the residence of the Bigorre counts, a mercenaries’ hideout, then a royal prison and finally a garrison before housing since 1921, a Pyrenean Museum which has managed to preserve all its charm.